kkokwok/symptom_profile/README.md

 Information derived from this sample dataset is particularly valuable for healthcare professionals and researchers seeking a more comprehensive understanding of COVID-19 symptoms and how they may present in different individuals.
 With detailed, raw data from individual cases, this sample dataset provides a unique and valuable perspective on the lived experience of COVID-19, which is essential for informing strategies for prevention, diagnosis, and treatment.
-Please note that all data has been completely de-identified, with all direct and indirect personal identifiers removed, such as name, pseudo ID, or any other information that could potentially identify an individual.
+Please note that all data has been completely de-identified, with all direct and indirect personal identifiers removed, such as name, date, pseudo ID, clinics attended  or any other information that could potentially identify an individual.